ovh/docs/pages/cloud/private-cloud/vm_encrypt/guide.en-asia.md

 > [!warning]
 >
 > Make sure that the certificate is not encrypted with a password when we download the certificate from the KMS.
-Example: If you create a user, create a user without a password and download the certificate for the KMS user and download the certificate.
+Example: If you create a user, create a user without a password and download the certificate for the KMS user.
 >

 ![](images/vm-encrypt_02.png){.thumbnail}